Mrityunjay154/Amazon_Clone/README.md

 # Amazon_Clone
-This project is related to the clone of Amazon
+This project is related to the clone of Amazonshopping website.
+The project is created by using HTML & CSS.